import numpy as np

 * p<.1, ** p<.05, ***p<.01

-The conventional way to present estimation results is to display each estimated regression side by side, as shown in Table 14.3.
+The conventional way to present estimation results is to display each estimated regression side by side, as shown in Table 17.3.
 We draw three main conclusions from these results:

-• When comparing the estimation results in the first column with those in the other columns, we observe that the estimated coefficient on str is halved after controlling for student characteristics.
-In all cases, the estimated coefficient on str is statistically significant at the \(5\%\) level.
-In our base specification (column 2), the estimated coefficient is approximately \(-1.1\) and remains similar in columns 3 through 5.
+stris halved after controlling for student characteristics.
+In all cases, the estimated coefficient onstris statistically significant at the \(5\%\) level.
+In our base specification (column 2), the estimated coefficient is approximately \(-1.1\) and remains similar in columns 3 through 5. - Comparing the estimation results in column 1 with those in the other columns shows that including student characteristics increases the adjusted \(R^2\) substantially.